OpenAEV installation demystified: your ultimate guide

-OpenBAS (Open Breach and Attack Simulation), is a powerful platform designed to evaluate and enhance an organization’s Security Posture by simulating real-world cyberattacks.
-Built on a modular architecture, OpenBAS seamlessly integrates various components and dependencies, providing flexibility and scalability.
+OpenAEV (Open Adversarial Exposure Validation), is a powerful platform designed to evaluate and enhance an organization’s Security Posture by simulating real-world cyberattacks.
+Built on a modular architecture, OpenAEV seamlessly integrates various components and dependencies, providing flexibility and scalability.

-This article is intended for individuals looking to install OpenBAS.
+This article is intended for individuals looking to install OpenAEV.
 A minimum level of technical knowledge is recommended:

 - Docker: for quick deployment using containerization.

-- Java/Spring: for manual installation and a deeper understanding of OpenBAS’s internal components.
+- Java/Spring: for manual installation and a deeper understanding of OpenAEV’s internal components.

-This article is based on the OpenBAS 1.12.2 release.
+This article is based on the OpenAEV 1.12.2 release.
 The versions of dependencies and the environment variables/application properties may vary depending on the version you intend to deploy.

-The OpenBAS platform is structured around the following key components:
+The OpenAEV platform is structured around the following key components:

 Core Platform

-The heart of OpenBAS, featuring business logic, a Java/Spring-based API, and a React-based user interface.
+The heart of OpenAEV, featuring business logic, a Java/Spring-based API, and a React-based user interface.
 It also includes built-in injectors and integrations with third-party agents.

 Developed in Rust, these components execute technical injectors on targeted assets:

-- Agent: Registers an asset on the OpenBAS platform and retrieves jobs to be executed.
+- Agent: Registers an asset on the OpenAEV platform and retrieves jobs to be executed.
 The Agent will not perform direct attack to remain neutral for antivirus and ensure attack scenario continuity.

 - Implant: Executes jobs received from the Agent.
 The implant performs direct attacks and may be detected and terminated by antivirus software.